Rationale and impact

 The evidence showed a survival benefit from twice-daily radiotherapy compared with once-daily.
 However, the committee agreed that some people with small-cell lung cancer will not be well enough to tolerate twice-daily radiotherapy, so they recommended giving people the option of once-daily radiotherapy.

-The committee noted that, in practice, radiotherapy is not started in chemotherapy cycle 1, because this is when planning for the radiotherapy often takes place (see recommendation 1.4.55).
-However, there was no new evidence on when to start radiotherapy, so the committee did not change the 2011 recommendation.
+The committee noted that, in practice, radiotherapy is not started in chemotherapy cycle 1, because this is when planning for the radiotherapy often takes place (see the recommendation on twice-daily radiotherapy with concurrent chemotherapy in the section on first-line treatment for limited-stage disease small-cell lung cancer).
+However, there was no new evidence on when to start radiotherapy, so the 2019 recommendation on this is the same as the original 2011 recommendation.

 There were limited data available on whether continuous radiotherapy with concurrent chemotherapy was more effective than alternating radiotherapy and chemotherapy.
-Based on the available data, and their experience that people prefer to complete treatment as quickly as possible, the committee did not change the 2011 recommendation on concurrent chemoradiotherapy (see recommendation 1.4.55).
+Because of the limited data, and the committee's experience that people prefer to complete treatment as quickly as possible, the 2019 recommendation on concurrent therapy (see the recommendation on twice-daily radiotherapy with concurrent chemotherapy) is the same as the 2011 recommendation.

 There was some uncertainty in the evidence.
 However, the study most relevant to UK practice showed that thoracic radiotherapy improves long-term survival for people who have had a partial or complete response to chemotherapy, if they live longer than 1 year after the radiotherapy.
 The committee specified that thoracic radiotherapy should be given alongside prophylactic cranial irradiation.
 This is to match recommendation 1.4.62.
 In addition, the reviewed clinical trials gave thoracic radiotherapy alongside prophylactic cranial irradiation.